ztcsoftware/agrohelp.pro/README.md

 * The search file includes two posts one for products and one for treatments.
 * Farmerdata.js file contains the source code for : (photo + statistics for watering and fertilizes + graphs + crop field map from gps data provided from farmer)
+* For the implementation of the layout presented in crop_report.png take a look at farmerdata.pug